nil4/xdt-samples/README.md

 The `<Target>` element defines an MSBuild target that runs *before* the built-in publish target that adds the `aspNetCore` handler (i.e. `BeforeTargets="_WebConfigTransform"`).
-We want this target to run earlier because the built-in target (`_WebConfigTransform`) formats the published Web.config nicely indented.
+We want this target to run earlier because the built-in target (`_WebConfigTransform`) then replaces the `<aspNetCore>` element `processPath` and `arguments` attribute placeholders with actual values, and also formats the published Web.config nicely indented.

 Our `ApplyXdtTransform` target invokes the `dotnet-transform-xdt` tool, applying the transform file for the active publish configuration (`Web.$(Configuration).config`) to the `Web.config` file